ganelson/inform-evolution/proposals/0018-use-options-and-kit-configuration.md

 	Use frog count of 160.

 As has been true in Inform for many years, use options are values at runtime, with the kind `use option`.
-But not much could be done with them.
-There are now two new adjectives, `chosen` and `unchosen`, applying to them: a chosen option is one which the source text has specified (other than in its declaration line, that is).
+The adjectives `active` and `inactive` could be applied to them: an active option is one which the source text has specified (other than in its declaration line, that is).
 So if we have:

 	Use fried omelettes translates as a configuration flag.
 	Use pepper count translates as a configuration value.
 	Use pepper count of 17.

-then `pepper count` is `chosen`, but `fried omelettes` is `unchosen`.
+then `pepper count` is `active`, but `fried omelettes` is `inactive`.
 So for
 example:

 	When play begins:
-		if fried omelettes option is chosen:
+		if fried omelettes option is active:
 			say "I'd better get some butter.";

 will print something.

-In addition, the phrase `numerical value of U`, where `U` is a use option, will give its current value.
+While Inform v10 supported `active` and `inactive`, it provided no way to access the numerical value of a configuration.
+The phrase `numerical value of U`, where `U` is a use option, now does that.
 (For a flag, that will be 0 or 1.)
-If the option is unchosen, the value will be the default, of course.
+If the option is inactive, the value will be the default, of course.
 For example:

 	When play begins:
-		repeat with U running through chosen use options: if the numerical value of U > 1: say "[U] has been set to [numerical value of U].";
+		repeat with U running through active use options: if the numerical value of U > 1: say "[U] has been set to [numerical value of U].";
 			otherwise:
 				say "[U] is on.";
-		say "Not chosen: [list of unchosen use options].";
+		say "Not active: [list of inactive use options].";

 These new features make it possible both the declare and test use options entirely in natural language, without need for any Inform 6 syntax, and should